doc4d/docs/docs/Extensions/develop-components.md

 ```

 > Non-hidden functions inside a hidden class appear as suggestions when you use code completion with a class that [inherits](../Concepts/classes.md#inheritance) from it.
 For example, if a component has a `Teacher` class that inherits from a `_Person` class, code completion for `Teacher` suggests non-hidden functions from `_Person`.

-### Default namespace

-When a new component is [created from the host](#creating-components), a default namespace is automatically assigned to the component.

-The default namespace is the same as the component's name, without characters that do not comply with [property naming rules](../Concepts/identifiers.md#object-properties).
-For example, for a component named "My Component-2", the default namespace will be "MyComponent2".